mzagaja/mzagaja.github.io/_posts/2015-02-28-dj-patil-data-science-barack-obama.markdown

 ---
 layout: post
 title: DJ Patil Tells Us Where Data Science is Going
 tags:
-- DJ Patil
+- Campaigns & Politics
-- Barack Obama
+- Data
 ---
 I especially enjoyed Barack Obama's data science joke at the beginning of this video: